carpentries-incubator/genome-mining/_episodes/02-antismash.md

 > {: .solution}
 {: .challenge}

-> ## Discussion 1.
-BGC classes in _Streptococcus_
+> ## Discussion 1: BGC classes in _Streptococcus_
 >
 > What BGC classes does the genus _Streptococcus_ have ?
+>
 > > ## Solution
-> > In antiSMASH website output of A909 strain we see clusters of two classes
-> > T3PKS and arylpolyene.
-Nevertheless, this is only one _Streptococcus_
+> >
-> > in order to infer all BGC classes in the genus we need to run antiSMASH in more genomes
+> > In antiSMASH website output of A909 strain we see clusters of two classes, T3PKS and arylpolyene.
+Nevertheless, this is only one _Streptococcus_ in order to infer all BGC classes in the genus we need to run antiSMASH in more genomes
-> > {: .solution}
+> {: .solution}
 {: .discussion}

 {% include links.md %}